Gim6626/vhkt/README.md

 `lrnres.yaml`, fill it with actions keys from `hkdb.yaml` and start it's work.

-You should see something like this:
+You should see something like this (in `simple-text` mode, `curses-tui` slightly differs):

+    <517275> [2021-01-23 11:34:19,085] INFO: Hot keys storage file path not passed, using default "hkdb.yaml"
-    Learning results file path not passed, using default "lrnres.yaml" 0 actions learned, 43 left
+    <517275> [2021-01-23 11:34:19,114] INFO: Learning results file path not passed, using default "lrnres.yaml"
-    What is hotkey for "Go left"?
+    0 action(s) learned, 11 in process, 12 guess(es), 1 error guess(es), 51 action(s) left to learn, 51 action(s) total to learn
+    WHAT IS HOTKEY FOR "PASTE AFTER"?
-    Type keys combination or "\h" for help or "\q" to quit:
+    NOTE: Type keys combination or "\h" for help or "\e" to exit and press ENTER
+    >

 To learn hotkey or command you should correctly type it three times.
 Mistake?
 Minus one, try more.